Distinguishing regular graphs from lists: Regular locally finite graphs

 Now, let $\mathcal{S}$ be one of such sets of orbits.
-If we consider some $S \in \mathcal{S}$, then we refer to an edge between $S$ and vertex from $A$ as \emph{back edge} if $A < S$, as \emph{forward edge} if $S < A$, or as \emph{horizontal edge} if $S=A$.
+If we consider some $S \in \mathcal{S}$, then we refer to an edge between $S$ and vertex from $A\in \mathcal{S}$ as a \emph{back edge} if $A < S$, as a \emph{forward edge} if $S < A$, or as a \emph{horizontal edge} if $S=A$.
 Vertices connected to $S \in \mathcal{S}$ by forward or back edges will be referred to as \emph{forward neighbours} or \emph{back neighbours} of $S$, respectively.
 Note that by definition of $\mathcal{S}$, every vertex in $S\in \mathcal{S}$ is incident to the same number $f$ of forward edges, the same number $b$ of back edges, and the same number $h$ of horizontal edges (and clearly $f+b+h=\Delta$).
-Further note that by definition of $\mathcal{S}_0$ and the properties of $\leq$ from the previous paragraph, $\bigcup \{S':S' <S\}$ contains all vertices that are closer to $r$ than $S$ (and perhaps some vertices at the same distance to $r$).
-Thus, if $S$ is not a singleton of $r$, then every vertex in $S$ has at least one back neighbour; i.e. $b \ge 1$.
+Further, note that by definition of $\mathcal{S}_0$ and the properties of $\leq_{\mathcal{S}_0}$ from the previous paragraph, $\bigcup \{S'\colon S' <S\}$ contains all the vertices that are closer to $r$ than $S$ (and perhaps some vertices at the same distance to $r$).
+Thus, if $S\neq \{r\}$, then every vertex in $S$ has at least one back neighbour; i.e. $b \ge 1$.

-We now proceed to the construction of the colouring $c$ which breaks all non-trivial automorphisms of $(G,r)$.
-First, we colour each edge incident to $r$ with red.
-Put $\mathcal{S}=\mathcal{S}_0$, and denote by $S_1$ the least element of $\mathcal{S}_0 \setminus \{ \{ r\} \}$.
-Since $S_1$ may be the only of the considered orbits which has $\Delta$ elements, it needs to be considered separately in some parts of the proof.
+We now proceed to the construction of the colouring $c$ which satisfies the conditions of Theorem \ref{clm: rooted}.
+Let $\mathcal{S}=\mathcal{S}_0$.
+It is clear that there can be only one orbit with $\Delta$ elements in $\mathcal{S}$ -- if there is such an orbit, then it must be the least element of $\mathcal{S} \setminus \{ \{ r\} \}$ and we denote it by $S_1$.
+If there is no orbit of size $\Delta$, then we do not define $S_1$.
+Note that if $S_1$ is defined, then the starting palette must consist only of the colour $c_0$.

 We colour the edges of $G$ by iteratively running the procedure defined in the following paragraphs until all the vertices of $G$ are fixed with respect to the group $\Aut(G,r)$.
-The procedure takes the first non-trivial orbit $S$ (with regard to the well-ordering $\le$) and colours all the edges incident to the vertices of $S$, which are not yet coloured, leaving $S$ fixed pointwise.
+The procedure takes the least orbit $S$ (with regard to the well-ordering $\le$) with at least one not coloured edge and colours all the edges incident to the vertices of $S$ which are not yet coloured, leaving $S$ fixed pointwise.
 The procedure needs some assumptions which we shall guarantee to remain satisfied after its completion.

-\textbf{Assumptions for the procedure.} Let $S$ be the least element of $\mathcal{S}$ which has a vertex with an uncoloured incident edge.
-Call a vertex $x$ \emph{pinned} if it is a neighbour of some vertex $y \in S'<S$ and \emph{unpinned} otherwise (in particular, every vertex of $S$ is pinned).
-Notice that each pinned vertex has at least one coloured back edge.